 - Sudden heart attack

-While you don’t need medical detox to come off meloxicam, (since the chemicals in the drug do not create dependence), you may need to transition from this NSAID drug to one that is less strong or available as an over-the-counter treatment for pain and inflammation.
+While you don’t need medical detox to come off meloxicam, you may need to transition from this NSAID drug to one that’s weaker or available as an over-the-counter treatment for pain and inflammation.
 Psychiatric counseling may also make your transition from meloxicam to another drug or alternative treatment method easier and address any long-term damage you’ve experienced as a result of lengthy meloxicam use.

-While you transition from meloxicam use, you may experience a few unpleasant, yet not dangerous symptoms.
-These are not like withdrawal symptoms that occur when discontinuing a narcotic medication, although they may be a bit disconcerting at first.
+While you transition from meloxicam use, you may experience a few unpleasant but harmless symptoms.
+These aren’t like withdrawal symptoms that occur when discontinuing a narcotic medication, but they may be a bit disconcerting at first.
 Be aware that you could encounter:

 - Some jitteriness